AmeriCorps FAQ

 Will I receive health care benefits?

-Full time Promise Fellows will be given the opportunity to enroll in a health insurance plan through the Alliance.
-Promise Fellows who already have insurance and do not wish to enroll will need to provide proof of active health insurance during the onboarding process.
+Full time AmeriCorps members will be given the opportunity to enroll in a health insurance plan through the Alliance.
+AmeriCorps members who already have insurance and do not wish to enroll will need to provide proof of active health insurance during the onboarding process.

 Does AmeriCorps provide child care benefits?